APIYOJENNIFER/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1. Print the last digit of the number stored in the variable number
 2. Print the ASCII alphabet, in lowercase, not followed by a new line
 3. Print all the letters except q and e in lowercase
+4. Print all numbers from 0 to 98 in decimal and in hexadecimal